MPIBGC-TEE/ComputabilityGraphs/README.md

 ## Purpose

-We use the package to provide an explorative user interface for jupyter notebooks, It that computes
+We use the package to provide an explorative user interface for ipython or jupyter notebooks, It computes:
 * what is computable  given a set of functions and a set of arguments.
 * or which addiitional arguments are necessary to compute a desired result.